XimeraProject/ximeraFirstSteps/README.md

 ## Installing Visual Studio Code

-Visual Studio Code is a popular free editor and development environment by Microsoft, that supports git, docker and TeX.
+Visual Studio Code, also 'VSCode' or just 'code', is a popular free editor and development environment by Microsoft, that supports git, docker and TeX.

+> [!NOTE]
-Note: the 'Code' part is very relevant: Visual Studio is a different and much bigger Microsoft product, that is not needed nor relevant for Ximera.
+> The 'Code' in 'Visual Studio Code' is very relevant: Visual Studio is a different and much bigger Microsoft product, that is not needed nor relevant for Ximera.

 ### Installing VSCode on Windows